Kong/docs.konghq.com/app/gateway-oss/2.5.x/external-plugins.md

 Unlike Lua plugins where invoking PDK functions are handled in local processes, calling PDK functions in external plugin implies inter-process communications and is thus relatively expensive operation.
-In that case the performance of Kong using external plugins is highly related to the number of IPC calls in each request.
+In that case the performance of Kong using external plugins is highly related to the number of IPC (inter-process communication) calls in each request.

-The following graph demonstrates the correlation between performance and count of RPC calls per request.
+The following graph demonstrates the correlation between performance and count of IPC calls per request.
 Numbers of RPS and latency are removed as they are dependent on hardware and to avoid confusion.